ColDog/email-templates/readme.md

 You can see an example page with all of the built out elements so far.
 Check out the page at:
     https://rawgit.com/coldog/email-templates/master/builder/output.html

 This is a collection of templates from Litmus, the company that owns the market as far as email testing goes, so I think they should be able to write some pretty good templates.
 The markup for these was absolutely awful, but it is way more consistent across different email clients.

-Overall, tables have much more support than any other HTML element in email clients it seems.
-So it is better if everything is a table, that's the approach taken by the Litmus templates.
-Everything from buttons to just standard markup is a table.
-It is absolutely awful to write but it does work.
-I believe they are the people behind the 'bulletproof buttons' which are buttons that work on every client.
-Zurb's buttons simply just don't seem to work when I tested them.
+Part of the difficulty in the markup of these templates, is the css is already inlined while Zurb requires a program to inline the css before sending.
+As a result, the markup could look a little prettier with some basic refactoring.
+Most of the difficulty with the markup, however, is that it uses tables for almost everything, even a button becomes a table.
+The upside is it just works on everything I've tested it on, whereas Zurb's templates have not lived up to that.

 I wrote a small little python program that can basically mash up different templates and elements based on the Litmus templates.
 For example, you can write something like this: